 Providing our communities with an accurate picture of our operations, transactions and intentions helps us to preserve AECOM's integrity.
 In order to do this, we need to make sure that our company speaks with one consistent voice.
-Therefore, only those who have been designated to communicate on AECOM's behalf should make public statements about our company.
+Therefore, only those who have been approved to serve as an AECOM spokesperson by Corporate Communications should make public statements about our company.

 For example, if a member of the media contacts you for any reason, you should refer the request to Corporate Communications.
 Similarly, requests for financial and legal information must always be directed to the appropriate channel.
 If an investor, security analyst or other key public contact contacts you to request information, even if the request is informal, please refer them to Corporate Communications.
 Inquiries from government officials or attorneys should be referred to In-House Counsel.
 For more information, please see our External Communications Policy.